Auditing a Dutch Public Sector Risk Profiling Algorithm Using an Unsupervised Bias Detection Tool: Simulation study to evaluate the clustering algorithm

 The $\eta_k$ is defined in line with one of two scenarios:\\ \textbf{Scenario 1: Constant bias}: the distribution of the bias metric per user is directly generated and remains consistent across clusters, i.e., $ \eta_k = 0 $ for all $ k \in \mathcal{K}$. \\ \textbf{Scenario 2: Linear increase in bias}: The expectation of the bias metric per user is directly generated as increasing from -1 to 1 (i.e., $\eta_k = -1 + 2 \cdot \frac{k-1}{K-1}$, for all $ k \in \mathcal{K}$).\\ We fix the number of clusters, $K$ and datapoints $N$, and keep the number of samples per cluster $N_k$ equal per cluster.

 We fit the HBAC algorithm to this synthetic data, and afterwards test if the difference between $\barM(U\backslash U_k)$ and $\barM(U_k)$ is statistically significant at a pre-specified significance level.
-We highlight three recommendations for this test to have the desired properties for detecting true bias, illustrated via results on the simulated dataset.
-We illustrate these recommendations when the simulated data have $K=5$ clusters, $n=1,000$ observations, and $d=2$ features.
+We highlight three recommendations for this test to have the desired properties for detecting true bias, illustrated via results on the synthetic dataset.
+We illustrate these recommendations when the synthetic data have $K=5$ clusters, $n=1,000$ observations, and $d=2$ features.

 In the simulation study, we identify three separate issues with the original implementation by \citet{MISZTALRADECKA2021102519} that we argued for in Section \ref{sec:tool}.
 Next, we outline these issues and propose a solution.